ably/ably-php-laravel/README.md

 ## Known Limitations

 Currently, this SDK only supports [Ably REST](https://www.ably.io/documentation/rest).
-However, you can use the [MQTT adapter](https://www.ably.io/documentation/mqtt) to implement [Ably's Realtime](https://www.ably.io/documentation/realtime) features using Python.
+However, if you want to subscribe to events in PHP, you can use the [MQTT adapter](https://www.ably.io/documentation/mqtt) to implement [Ably's Realtime](https://www.ably.io/documentation/realtime) features in PHP.

 This SDK is *not compatible* with some of the Ably features: